Keiji Furuya: Biography

+After the landslide victory for the LDP in the 2026 general election, Furuya was selected as chairman of the Commission on the Constitution in the House of Representatives.
+This was intended by Takaichi to accelerate deliberations on constitutional amendments.

 Affiliated organisations

 Affiliated to the openly revisionist lobby Nippon Kaigi, Furuya is also a member of the following groups at the Diet: Japan (Vice Chair), Textbooks, Shinto, Yasukuni, Fundamental Education Law Reform (Committee Chair), Nikkyoso, Constitutional Revision, Japan Rebirth (Delegate Chair), China Memorial Photographs Protest (Vice Chair), Proper Japan, Protest American Comfort Women Resolution, North Korea Kidnap Victims (Secretary General).

 He is the head of the Japan-ROC Diet Members' Consultative Council.
 He is also the head of the Parliamentarians' League for Japan's Anime, Manga, and Games.

+Chinese sanctions

+On 30 March 2026, the Chinese government sanctioned Furuya for "sneaky visit Taiwan for multiple times, colluding with 'Taiwan independence' separatist forces, seriously violates the One China principle and the spirit of the four political documents between China and Japan, blatant interference in China's internal affairs and seriously undermines China's sovereignty and territorial integrity".
+Under the order of the Foreign Affairs Ministry, Furuya is banned from entering mainland China, Hong Kong, and Macau.